Recertification Appointment- What To Expect

 If not, you’ll need pay the Dept of Health your annual card fee whenever it is due.
 (The PA Medical Marijuana Program sends you an email each year letting you know when your annual card fee is due.)

-5. Get your new card in the mail in about one to two weeks
+5. Get your new card in the mail within about two weeks

 We make the process as easy and as streamlined as possible.